 How much does it cost? - Applicants/Members are responsible for payment of the required fee(s) to complete the CRC process.
-The basic assessment fee for a Name based criminal record check is currently $28.00.
-Occasionally (on rare occasions) individuals will be required to complete a Certified criminal record check, necessitating a finger print review.
+The basic assessment fee for a 'Name based criminal record check' is currently $28.00.
+Occasionally (on rare occasions) individuals will be required to complete a 'Certified criminal record check', necessitating a finger print review.
 There is an additional fee of approximately $100 for this type of check.
 If this type of check is required, you will receive notification from the Ministry by letter mail explaining the process.
 For additional information on when/why the Certified criminal records check may be required, please refer to this RCMP information page for details.

-What the BCAK does NOT accept? - As recognized (not regulated) health professionals by BC's provincial government, the BCAK is registered with the Criminal Records Review Program as noted above.
-Criminal record checks must be completed through their system and therefore, the BCAK is not able to accept criminal record checks completed through the following organizations as they are not valid under the Criminal Records Review Act for working with at risk populations.
+What type of CRCs does the BCAK not accept? - Because BC's provincial government recognizes kinesiologists as unregulated healthcare professionals, CRCs must be completed through the CRRP as indicated above.
+The BCAK cannot accept criminal record checks completed through other entities, including the following organizations as they are not valid under the Criminal Records Review Act for working with at risk populations.

 - Local police or RCMP detachment

 Note: The BCAK does not reimburse applicants/members for obtaining a criminal record check through an unacceptable provider.

 What if I have a Current (valid) CRC clearance letter through the CRRP completed for another Employer or Business? - If you have completed a CRC through the CRRP, covering both vulnerable adults and children within the past 5 years you can share the results with the BCAK.
 You can request sharing of the current clearance letter by the Ministry of Public Safety by initiating a "sharing request" through the CRRP website at no cost to you.
 You may wish to read through the user guide for more information on how and when this process applies.